top of page

 • Heather Komenda (International Organization for Migration – IOM) will offer a global view on forced displacement and migrant protection

-• Kiril Sharapov (Edinburgh Napier University) will present research on the protection of Ukrainian refugees in Europe and the value of rights-based approaches
+• Kiril Sharapov (Edinburgh Napier University) will speak about the value of rights-based approaches in protecting Ukrainian refugees in Europe

 • Frederik Byrn Køhlert (Edinburgh Napier University) will share insights from the project Graphic Narratives of Migration, exploring how comics can communicate complex migration stories and counter harmful populist narratives